xfl03/CustomSkinLoaderAPI/CustomSkinAPI/CustomSkinAPI_en.md

 ### The Root

-The root is a definition of URL which is able to respond CustomSkinLoader API.
+The root is a definition of URL which is able to respond CustomSkinAPI.

 The root is almost a domain, like `http://localhost/`, domain with a port is also permitted.
 In some case, you can also use a sub-directory like `http://localhost/csl/`.